Jaisalmer — overview

 By Train

 Search “Jaisalmer” as your origin (if departing) or destination (if arriving).
+Jaisalmer Railway Station (JSM) is the main station.
 Choose a train based on journey duration, departure time, and class availability.

 By Flight

-Search by city name across IndiGo and Air India.
-Jaisalmer Airport (JSA) operates limited domestic services.
+Search by city name across IndiGo and Air India — it cover the limited domestic network from Jaisalmer.

 By Bus